secret-8121602314/Secret-0ta/DEVELOPMENT_RULES.md

 - [ ] Does this affect developer mode behavior?
 - [ ] Does this modify trial system behavior?
 - [ ] Does this change session management?
+- [ ] Does this affect session persistence?
+- [ ] Does this modify screenshot timeline behavior?
+- [ ] Does this change game pill creation logic?

 **This ensures system consistency and prevents unintended regressions.**